vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 # **Lab Instructions**

-# Exercise 1: SETTING UP AND CONFIGURING DYNAMIC 365 CUSTOMER SERVICE
+# Exercise 1: Setting up and congiguring Dynamics 365 Customer Service

 In this exercise, you'll set up and configure Dynamics 365 Customer Service by signing up for a trial, managing users, and configuring